What is the Philosophy Essay Clinic?

 Who is it for?

-Clinic services are available to any student enrolled in a PHL course at the University of Toronto, including courses cross-listed with other departments.
-Due to high demand for Clinic services, students will be limited to only 2 scheduled appointments at any time.
+Clinic services are available to any undergraduate student enrolled in a PHL course at the University of Toronto, including courses cross-listed with other departments.

 When does it run?

-But please note that drop-ins are only available on a first-come, first-served basis and the clinician can only see students within the window from 9:00-11:00.
+Please note that drop-ins are only available on a first-come, first-served basis and the clinician can only see students within the window indicated.
 There is no guarantee that you will be able to see the clinician during drop-in hours if the clinic is busy.

 How do I use the Clinic?